Hala Black Dish Floor Lamp

 Lampshade: ∅ 30 cm / 11.81”

 Electricity: 1 bulb E27, 1 x 100 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Manufacturer: Hala Zeist Lampenfabriek, Zeist, The Netherlands.

-Other versions: In all probability made in a few colours.
+Other versions: This Hala black dish floor lamp was in all probability made in a few colours.